saint-oracle/website/act/on/terms-of-use.md

       <h2 class="md-typescale-title-large">7.
 Optional Cloud Sync</h2>
       <p class="md-typescale-body-large">
-        When you enable sync, your Content is stored in the act/on cloud, hosted by Supabase.
+        When you enable sync, your Content is stored in the act/on cloud, hosted by Google Firebase.
       </p>

       <h2 class="md-typescale-title-large">8.
 Fees and Payment</h2>